+The Master's programme focuses on the design, management and improvement of supply chain management strategies.
+It is multidisciplinary and builds on several scientific disciplines.
 One important way a company can improve its competitiveness is to apply supply chain management (SCM).
 This programme helps students develop their skills in purchasing, logistics, marketing, transport and general management.

 The courses and master’s thesis include different pedagogical ideas and teaching methods in order to fulfil the aim and learning objectives.

-Problem-based learning including case studies and problem solving with quantitative and qualitative models is one important aspect of the programme.
+Problem-based learning including case studies and problem solving with quantitative and qualitative models is one important aspect of the master's programme.

+Due to greater specialisation, the need to organise and manage the global exchange of goods, services and information between companies is growing.
 As the content of this exchange is becoming increasingly technical, this is a golden opportunity for engineers to take on managerial positions in marketing, logistics, purchasing, transportation and production.

-Students gain enhanced theoretical knowledge and comprehensive practical experience of related concepts, which allows them to improve the way in which a company finds what it needs to produce a product or service and deliver it to its customers.
+During the master's programme, students gain enhanced theoretical knowledge and comprehensive practical experience of related concepts, which allows them to improve the way in which a company finds what it needs to produce a product or service and deliver it to its customers.

 Students learn not only to understand current best practice and trends but also to continuously identify and analyse the complex changes that supply networks are undergoing.